How to Stuff Kupaty into Natural Casings Without Tearing

 For sausages that will be heat-treated and then grilled, a little spare room is better than maximum filling.
 Moderate even stuffing usually gives a juicier result.

-Do not over-puncture the sausages.
-Remove only visible air pockets that may expand during heating.
+Do not turn the sausages into a sieve.
+Remove only the air pockets that are truly likely to expand during heating.

 Resting after stuffing